 Fast and funny, incisive and heartfelt, Good People plumbs the American appetite to sum up an era of greed and surreal ambition.

-STEVEN KEY MEYERS was born on a farm near Grand Junction, Colorado, raised in various Midwestern and Eastern locales, and now lives in rural Indiana amidst a wealth of cats and dogs.
+STEVEN KEY MEYERS was born on a farm near Grand Junction, Colorado, raised in various Midwestern and Eastern locales, and now lives in darkest Indiana.
 He earned degrees in English literature at The City College of New York and at Columbia University.